 The Gerald B. Tonkens House in Cincinnati, Ohio, was designed by Frank Lloyd Wright in 1955 and is listed on the National Register of Historic Places.
 It made news when it went on the market for the first time this year.
-Take a look!

 The Tonkens House Designed by Frank Lloyd Wright

 It sits on over four acres in Amberley Village, down a “winding Cherokee Red-stained drive with two Frank Lloyd Wright-designed street-level entry gates.”
 It’s been in the Tonkens family since it was built, and most of the original furniture that the architect designed for it remains intact.

 This best-of-breed Usonian Automatic home is set on over 4 private park-like acres on one of the finest streets in Cincinnati’s Amberley Village.
 Built to Wright’s exacting standards using 11 different patterns of concrete block with over 400 inset windows creating a one-of-a-kind indoor/outdoor light show.”

 Features include interiors paneled in Philippine Mahogany, bedroom wing ceilings gilded in 18K gold-leaf, and grand 13’ 6” high living & dining rooms anchored by a massive fireplace.”

 Included in the sale is an extensive collection of original documents, plans, correspondence, telegrams and the like between the owners and Frank and Eric Lloyd Wright.
 In addition, there are numerous boxes full of photos, articles and books featuring the house, letters from famous folks who visited the house including: Walter Cronkite, Neil Armstrong, Jack Lenor Larsen and many others.